-Fall Retreat: The fall retreat offers incoming first-years a weekend away from Drake to meet other Honors students, learn more about the Honors program, and participate in exciting outdoor activities (last year's retreat featured ziplining, Zorb balls, and black light dodgeball).
-Anyone interested in the Honors program is welcome to join.
+Fall Retreat: The fall retreat offers incoming first-years a weekend away from Drake to meet other Honors students, learn more about the Honors program, and participate in exciting outdoor activities.
+Previous fall retreats have featured ziplining, rock wall climbing, campfire, and black light dodgeball.
+Anyone interested in the Honors Program is welcome to join.
 Students can register through the Honors Student Council or in the Honors office.
-The retreat is early in the year, so don’t miss it!
+The retreat is early in the academic year, so don’t miss it!

-Random Night Dinners: The RND, one of our most consistently popular events, is a monthly program featuring free dinner and excellent conversation.
-Each month an Honors professor is invited to speak to students on a topic of their choice while students enjoy a home-cooked meal (That's right, No Sodexo!) prepared by Council.
-All students are welcome to sit down for a good dinner and discussion.
+Random Night Dinners: The RND, one of our most popular events, is a monthly program featuring free dinner and excellent conversation.
+Each month an Honors professor is invited to speak to students on a topic of their choice.
+All students, staff and facuty are welcome to sit down for a good dinner and discussion.

-Hawley Lecture Series: This annual lecture series is held every spring.
-It exposes students to a broad range of topics presented by prominent, academic intellectuals.
+Hawley Lecture Series: This annual lecture series exposes students to a broad range of topics presented by prominent, academic intellectuals.
 The topics vary but usually have a civic or public impact.
-Past presenters have included writers, educators, activists, and scientific researchers.
+Past presenters have included screenwriters, writers, educators, activists, and scientific researchers.
 The Hawley Foundation was established in 1927 by Des Moines businessman Henry B. Hawley and his wife, Carrie.
-Sponsors include Drake's Honors Program, Honors Student Council Center for the Humanities and the Department of Psychology.
-Please see Facebook event for lecture information. https://www.facebook.com/events/677696948943543/?previousaction=join&ref=5&source=1
+Sponsors include Drake's Honors Program, Honors Student Council, and related department/programs as relevant to guest lecturer's field(s) of study and profession.

 Honors Awards Ceremony: Semester expected graduates are honored with medallion to be worn at Commencement.